gulpjs/flagged-respawn/README.md

 To see it in action, clone this repository and run `npm install` / `npm run respawn` / `npm run nospawn`.

-## API

-*To support any flags available via `node --v8-options`, use [node-v8flags](https://github.com/tkellen/node-v8flags).*

-### needed(flags, argv)

-Returns true if any elements in the provided flags array are present in the argv array.
-If argv is undefined, it will default to `process.argv`.

-### execute(flags, argv)

-Spawns a child process with argv re-ordered to apply the specified flags to node, rather than your program.
-If argv is undefined, it will default to `process.argv`.

 ## Sample Usage

 ```js